 Fortunately, virtually every brand of hard liquor—bourbon, whiskey, vodka, gin, and rum—is vegan.
 Nearly all distilled spirits are vegan except for cream-based liqueurs and products that mention honey on the label.

-Here are some of the most popular vegan alcohol brands:
+Here are some of the most popular vegan beer, wine, and liquor brands:

 - Budweiser (except their horrifying Clamato variety)